Music Manager Help: Encoding and Uploading Your Music for Last.fm

 Please remember you can only upload ONE release at a time, and all of your files should be MP3s encoded at 128kbps or above (please see the FAQ entry above).

-How do I add tracks to a release?
+How do I add tracks to an existing release?

 You can add tracks to releases you have already uploaded, within the Music Manager under Manage > Catalogue > clicking on the release.